sangethmathewjohn/Play-with-Docker-First-alpine-linux-contianer/Readme.md

         docker container run -it alpine /bin/sh
 You are now inside the container running a Linux shell and you can try out a few commands like ls -l, uname -a and others.
 Note that Alpine is a small Linux OS so several commands might be missing.
 Exit out of the shell and container by typing the exit command

+In the steps above we ran several commands via container instances with the help of docker container run.
+The docker container ls -a command showed us that there were several containers listed.
+Why are there so many containers listed if they are all from the alpine image?

+This is a critical security concept in the world of Docker containers!
+Even though each docker container run command used the same alpine image, each execution was a separate, isolated container.
+Each container has a separate filesystem and runs in a different namespace; by default a container has no way of interacting with other containers, even those from the same image.
+Let’s try another exercise to learn more about isolation.